TongueToe/LegaLabTutorial/Instructions/3_EEGDatabase.md

 - **FR1**: Verbal free recall paradigm for the RAM project.
 - **FR2**: Similar to FR1, but stimulation is delivered on random words within each list.
-- **pyFR**: Free recall paradigm similar to FR1, with minor differences in list length, recall duration, and number of lists.
+- **pyFR**: Free recall paradigm similar to FR1, with minor differences in list length, recall duration, and number of lists (python).
 - **pyFR stim**: Similar to pyFR, but stimulation is delivered during entire lists.
 For some subjects, stimulation was delivered during the entire encoding period or the entire recall period.
 - **AccRew**: Reward processing task.
 - **PS2/PS3**: Tasks where stimulation is delivered with varying parameters (amplitude, frequency, duration, location) without any behavioral tasks.